-When you are going to create more than 20 mailboxes, then you should make sure that any mailbox has not grown more than the others, taking maximum space in the database.
+When you are going to create more than 20 mailboxes, t you should make sure that any mailboxes are not very large as they take more space in the database.

-There are some checksums that you can apply to the properties of the mailbox so that the user gets to know about the increasing size of the mailbox.
+There are some properties of the mailbox that you can check so that you get to know about the increasing size of the mailbox.

-You should also know that it is not only the user mailbox that is present in Exchange, but some other mailboxes also.
+You should also know that it is not only the user mailbox present in Exchange; there are some other mailboxes also.